COMP122/comp122-s23/models-comp-comm/notes_02_13.md

 ## Questions from Last Lecture/Lab, etc.:
-   * M/W @ 9:00 am:
+   * M/W @ 9:00 am: -- just questions about the test, not the material
    * M/W @ 2:00 pm:
    * T/R @ 9:00 am:
    * T/R @ 2:00 pm

 ## Review from Last-time:
+   1. Instruction Set Architecture
+      - on level above the physical arch
+      - has 5 main characteristic
+        1. supported data type: integer (signed/unsigned), float, double,
+        1. register: size, number, purpose
+        1. semantics and instructions
+        1. memory: endianess, alignment, layout , addressing,
+        1. OS interface

+      - general steps
+        1. fetch
+        1. decode
+        1. execute
+        1. write-back
+   1. Difference between API and a ISA
+   1. RISC / CISC
+   1. Universal Computer
+      - large tape -- large memory
+      - control unit -- firmware
+      - OS -- on tape, and this make a universal computer
+      - generic program -- on tape, and is your program
+      - i/o from outside

-   1.
+   1. MIPS
+      - has 5 sub-steps :

 ---
 # Today's Material
   1. Processes
      - See slides
-  1. Potentially: Pickup where we left off on the lab
+  1. Potentially: Pickup where we left off on the lab -- nope, not happening!

 ---
 ## Resources